Scribouilli/toctoctoc/README.md

 To use it with toctoctoc, the mandatory parameters are:
 - `client_id`: it's the `client_id` provided by your GitHub OAuth application for toctoctoc.
-- `scope`: the scope you want to ask for the needed rights.
+- `scope`: the scope you want to ask for the needed rights, for example `public_repo,user:email`.
 - `redirect_uri`: it's the endpoint provided by your toctoctoc server for GitHub that ends like `/github-callback`.
 This `redirect_uri` must have a `destination` parameter filled with ah URL: it enables toctoctoc to know